-The name of Bad Blankenburg is derived from the original name of castle Greifenstein [left, no. 1332: bottom left, and right, no.1448] on the hill 170 m above the town.
+The name of Bad Blankenburg is derived from the original name of castle Greifenstein [left, no. 1332: bottom left; right, no. 1448; and below, no. 3471] on the hill 170 m above the town.
 The castle was first mentioned in the 12th century and came into possession of the Counts of Schwarzburg in 1280.
 It once was one of the largest castles in Germany.
 Count Günther XXI of Schwarzburg-Blankenburg was elected German (Anti-)King in 1349 in opposition to King (later Emperor) Karl IV, but died only five months later.
 The castle fell into dereliction after it was abandoned when the new residential castles in Rudolstadt and Arnstadt had been built.
 By the year 1800 only ruins had remained.
 This state is depicted on the bottom left inset of the picture on glass no. 1332 [left].
 During the 19th and beginning 20th centuries, parts of the old castle have been reconstructed.

-The picture on the bottom right inset of glass no. 1332 [left] shows the ruins of the fomer hunting lodge
+The picture on the bottom right inset of glass no. 1332 [left] shows the ruins of the former hunting lodge

 The former Hotel Waidmannsheil was originally built as a forest house in the Schwarza valley.